obsfx/lurkdown/README.md

 .ld-td { }
 ```

+---

-lurkdown uses [highlight.js](https://github.com/highlightjs/highlight.js) to deal with syntax highlighting so if you want to customize the syntax highlighting, you can pass the [customized css files](https://highlightjs.org/static/demo/) with the `--styles` parameter.
+`lurkdown` uses [highlight.js](https://github.com/highlightjs/highlight.js) to deal with syntax highlighting so if you want to customize the syntax highlighting, you can pass the [customized css files](https://highlightjs.org/static/demo/) with the `--styles` parameter.